zimera-systems/zimera-erp/doc-zerp/README.md

 ## Database and User/Password Access

 After configuratiion, create database user who will owns the database and the database as well.
+See also [installation and configuration of PostgreSQL](postgresql/) for more information.

 Create user: